elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> Singletons vary from static classes (or objects).
-Their initialization can get delayed, typically because they require information that may not be available at the time of initialization.
+Their initialization delays, typically because they require information that may not be available at the time of initialization.
 They don't make it easy for code that isn't aware of a previous reference to them to find them.
 A Singleton returns a structure rather than an object or a "class."
 Consider how closure variables aren't closures - the closure is the function scope that provides the closure.
     </div>

   </div>